 A heat producing device where the flame or heat is produced.

-To allow fluid to flow in only one direction in a pipe; also known as back flow preventer.
+To allow fluid to flow in only one direction in a pipe; also known as a backflow preventer.

 Gases released when a gaseous, liquid or solid fuel reacts at an elevated level that needs to be vented with gas or oil-fired water heaters.